PokemonHacker1337/HackedFlashGames/README.md

 Grand Prix Management:
 Start with $999999999, upgrade limit changed to 100 instead of 10.

+Groundhog D-Day:
+Start with 999999 acorns, using potions gives you more potions, infinite powerups (except the rocket, I couldn't get that working) once you buy them.

 Gunner Vario:
 Start with lots of money.
 Minigun can be bought.